-Recent years have seen a proliferation of online dating websites, and inevitably there have been a number of complaints to the ASA about advertising for these services.
+Recent years have seen a proliferation of online dating apps and websites, and inevitably there have been a number of complaints to the ASA about advertising for these services.
 Below we’ve highlighted some key issues to bear in mind when promoting dating services.

-Avoid overtly sexual imagery in untargeted mediums
+Avoid sexual imagery in untargeted mediums

 Support popularity claims with suitable evidence